Are you curious about joining your first yoga retreat but not sure what to expect? In which case, read on...

 The answer to all of these questions is a definitive no...at least not on my retreats!

-My intention for running retreats is to leave all participants feeling more centred and grounded at the end of our time together...more connected to their practice, more connected to their bodies and breath, and with a greater sense of stillness to their minds.
+My intention for running retreats is to leave all participants feeling more centred and grounded at the end of our time together...more connected to their practice, more connected to their bodies and breath.
+And perhaps more connected to a sense of inner stillness.

 We will of course deep-dive into the postural aspects of the practice, but with the greater time afforded to us we'll also have time to explore pranayama (breathing techniques), meditation and other forms of mindful movement such as qigong.